surabii/img-gallery/README.md

-# invoice
+# img gallery
-using angular, I created an invoice that allows users to add items and calculate total costs of projects
+using angular, I created a img gallery that allows users to learn about differnt types of flora